lzap/lzap.github.com/content/posts/2025/deploy-adguard-via-quadlets.md

     sudo systemctl daemon-reload

-And enable and start:
+And start the pod, keep in mind that the systemd unit is enabled automatically.

-    sudo systemctl enable --now adguard-pod
+    sudo systemctl start adguard-pod

 Visit `https://adguard.example.com:3000` to configure it.
 Attention!
 Since AdGuard is running in host network mode, make sure to only select relevant